Category: Uncategorized

 Macmillan Weeks 6-8

 Now about halfway through my internship, my timetable and work was becoming more regular.
 Like previously mentioned, Macmillan offer training courses to their staff, which interns can join too if we email a week before – so I’ve been making a note of when to email to try and get a place.
 Luckily I managed to get a place on Writing for Macmillan, which was really interesting as it investigated the approach for how the charity writes and portrays itself to others.
 Similarly, I had an induction with someone from the Cancer Information Development team which I found very useful to discover how the charity utilises the information it has to make it as effective as possible.
+In line with my aspiration to go into Science Communication, it was great to try and understand the importance of target audience and the average reading age when writing.

 Mid-internship here at Surfers Against Sewage